adhiraj0905/dynamic-pricing-sys/README.md

-#  🚗Dynamic Pricing System for Ride-Sharing
+#  Dynamic Pricing System for Ride-Sharing

 A machine learning project that predicts ride demand to find the revenue-maximizing price.
 The final model is served via a **FastAPI** and made interactive with a **Streamlit** dashboard.